 This course serves as an introduction to traditional English grammar with elements of structural and transformational grammar.
+Additionally, the course includes an investigation into the history of languages, particularly the development of English, with some attention to dialects, semantics, etymology, and general linguistics.
 (Fall)